 The Catalonia Barcelona Plaza Hotel is a fully equipped business and leisure hotel, best known for its unparalleled location on the iconic Plaça Espanya.
 Few people are aware however that the hotel’s rooftop takes full advantage of this exceptional positioning, utilising the space for both a swimming pool and restaurant.
-You don’t have to be a hotel guest to dine in this visually and gustatory delectable environment so book your table on floor 8 today!
+You don’t have to be a hotel guest to dine in this visually and gustatory delectable environment so book your table on floor 8 today for an exquisite experience of rooftop terrace dining at Plaça España.

 Open spaces are few and far between in the densely populated metropolis of Barcelona and wide panoramic views even rarer.
 As such, the majestic vista afforded from the hotel rooftop of Montjuïc hill, the Museu Nacional d’Art de Catalunya and Plaça Espanya itself is a gem to be treasured.
 The seating area sprawls across the terrace, encompassing tables around the pool, an elevated lounge area and bars along the edge of rooftop.
 These bars should be your first choice if you want to fully appreciate the view and relish the chance to watch night descend on the city below.